What is a protected conversation?

 Legal protection does not apply in the following situations:-

-- Automatic unfair dismissal where the usual two year’s qualifying criteria is waived.
+- Automatic unfair dismissal where the usual two-year’s qualifying criteria are waived.
 Relevant examples of this would be dismissals due to whistleblowing or after asserting a statutory right;

 - Discrimination, harassment, victimisation or other prohibited treatment under the Equality Act 2010;

 - Breach of a contract or wrongful dismissal.

 So what makes a conversation protected?

 In order to attract legal protection, there must be no “unfair” or “improper behaviour” by the employer.
 An example of this would be some indication of a pre-determined decision that had already been made by the employer, or evidence of spoken or written threats from the employer that if employees do not accept the offer, they “will be dismissed”.

 It is, however, possible to say that the management process will continue in relation to grievances, disciplinary procedures, and performance management as well as sickness or absence management.